 - One or both of your parents may be dating

-- Your family may have difficulties with their finances
+- Your family may have difficulty with their finances such as paying bills

 My parents don’t get along, and I always feel like I’m in the middle.
-How can I tell them what would make this situation easier for me?
+What can my parents do to make this situation easier on me?

 There are many things parents can do to try to make life easier after a divorce.
 You may want to share the following tips with your parents: